biomag-lab/Morpho-Proteomic-Atlas-of-Mitosis/regression_plane/README.md

    ```

 6. **Convert to Classification Format**
-   Run the script `convertToClassificationFormat.m` to prepare the data for classification.
+   Run the script `classification/createAnnotatedClasses.m` to prepare the data for classification.

    ```matlab
    % Convert to classification format